 It will make you more prepared to find items at lower prices and understand how to sell them more effectively.

 6. Create Online Courses

-If you’re an expert in a demanding topic you can earn substantial income creating a course.
+If you’re an expert in a demanding topic, you can earn a substantial income by creating a course.

-For example, if you’ve been writing, podcasting, or doing videos for some time you’d probably built expertise in many different areas.
+For example, if you’ve been writing, podcasting, or doing videos for some time, you’ve probably built expertise in many areas.